 Established in the 1870s, Boston's Museum of Fine Arts (MFA) is one of the largest and finest art museums in the United States.
 This museum's collection is impressive and showcases the work of such masters as Monet and John Singer Sargent.
-The MFA also has outstanding collections of Impressionist art, early American art and artifacts, and Asian and Egyptian art.
-The museum regularly hosts lectures, musical performances and films.
-End your visit with a refreshing coffee or a meal at one of the cafes and restaurants within the museum.
+Also, the museum is prominent for its outstanding collections of Impressionist art, early American art and artifacts, and Asian and Egyptian art.
+Additionally, this place is a favorite of many for regularly hosting lectures, musical performances, and films.
+Thus, come here for a fantastic time and end your visit with a refreshing coffee or a meal at one of the cafes and restaurants inside the museum.

-Boston Common is one of America's oldest park in the heart of Boston, offering recreation opportunities and a glimpse into history through numerous monuments to the past.
-Designated as public space in the 1640s, British soldiers later camped here during the Revolutionary War.
+Boston Common is one of America's oldest parks in the heart of Boston, offering recreation opportunities and a glimpse into history through numerous monuments from the past.
+Designated as a public space in the 1640s, British soldiers later camped here during the Revolutionary War.
 Part of the Freedom Trail, the park adjoins the Massachusetts State House and Beacon Hill.
 A favorite spot is the Frog Pond, which doubles as an ice skating rink.
 The park is the beginning of the Emerald Necklace, a seven-mile (12-kilometer) string of local parks designed by Frederick Law Olmsted, a popular landscape architect.

 Just across Charles Street from the Boston Common, Public Garden is elegantly landscaped with flower beds, lagoons, walking paths and statues, including a notable monument of George Washington on a horse.
 Admire the natural beauty and watch as couples pose for their wedding photographs on most summer weekends.
 The children's story 'Make Way for Ducklings' took place here, and there is a popular sculpture of the ducklings in the northeast corner of the park.
 A ride on their famous Swan Boats is an essential experience for visitors.